namjaejeon/ksmbd-tools/README.md

 # you will be prompted for a password
 sudo ksmbd.adduser --add-user=MyUser

-# there is no system user called `MyUser' so it has to be mapped to one
+# there is no UNIX user called `MyUser' so it has to be mapped to one
-# `map to guest = bad user' in `[global]' would mean map to `nobody' by default
-# or, we can force all users accessing the share to map to a system user and group
+# we can force all users accessing the share to map to a UNIX user and group

 # update the options of a share in the default config file
 sudo ksmbd.addshare --update-share=MyShare --options="